edro123/adafruit/README.md

 cpu temperature | cputemp | n/a | n/a | n/a  | n/a | n/a
 System messages | text | n/a | n/a  | n/a | n/a

 If in calibrate mode, raw sensor readings are recorded.
-If not, they're adjusted with a linear regression that was developed offline to calibrate the readings to know references.
-The linear regression slope and intercept values that used in the source code  will likely require revision for your own sensors.
+If not in calibrate, the raw values are adjusted with a linear regression that was developed offline to calibrate the readings to known references.
+The linear regression slope and intercept values used in the source code  will likely require revision for your specific HW.
 An example regression:

 <img src="./co2-regression.jpg" alt="co2 regression" style="height: 534px; width:1024px;"/>

+Note that the software should handle the folloing exceptions gracefully:
+- WIFI errors
+- Adafruit IO connection errors
+- Missing SGP30 board

 #### Controls
-Use the slider control to vary brightness.
-Note: this will not work very well in normal  update mode
+1. Use the slider control to vary brightness.
+Note: normal update mode reads the slider very slowly.

-Hold the up button to shift to fast mode:
+2. Hold the up button to shift to fast mode:
 - Forces IO update when pressed
 - Sets brightness to 0.25
 - Faster updates

-Hold down button to shift to normal mode:
+3. Hold down button to shift to normal mode:
 - Forces an IO update when pressed
 - Sets brightness to zero
 - slower updates

-Night light mode:
+4. Night light mode:
 - The PIR motion sensor can trigger the LEDs to act as a night light.
 - Only works if the display brightness is zero.
 - Can be toggled while running with the select switch.